 - Working knowledge of students’ names

-- Clear organization scheme for the class-periods and for the course as a whole.
+- Clear organizational scheme for the class-periods and for the course as a whole

 - Clear expectations and requirements